 Friction shock absorbers were fitted to cars as early as 1905.
 They had them despite travelling at low speed and thus incurring far lower forces.
 If a trailer maker says shock absorbers are not needed, buy from somewhere else.

-Some trailers but rarely caravans have springs so stiff there’s little movement to dampen.
+Some trailers but rarely travel trailers have springs so stiff there’s little movement to dampen.
 The springs may not break but the trailer contents take a beating.
 Furthermore, wheel studs and stub axles are more likely to shear.

 Correctly tightening wheel studs and nuts

 1. Clean threads thoroughly.
 Ensure nuts are free to spin along the stud’s full threaded length.
 Discard any that do not.
 Never use a nut or stud that is or has been corroded.
 Studs and nuts need to be totally clean and dry.